benjaminion/upgrading-ethereum-book/src/book.md

 BLS signatures were introduced [back in 2001](https://www.iacr.org/archive/asiacrypt2001/22480516.pdf), a little before the [BLS curve family](https://eprint.iacr.org/2002/088.pdf) was published in 2002.
 Pleasingly, they go hand-in-hand.
 (BLS signatures can use other curves; BLS curves have uses other than signatures.
 But it's nice when they come together.)

 The BLS signature scheme is described briefly below.
 See the [BLS Signatures](/part2/building_blocks/signatures/) chapter for a fuller exploration of how we have implemented them in Ethereum 2.
 You can find a pretty concise but lucid description of the BLS signature scheme in the [draft IETF standard](https://www.ietf.org/archive/id/draft-irtf-cfrg-bls-signature-05.html).
-See also the [GitHub repo](https://github.com/kwantam/draft-irtf-cfrg-bls-signature).

 ###### Private and public keys